music: Phil Collins drums way Beyond the Lines

 That drum fill doesn’t make Phil Collins a great drummer.
 What ensures his greatness is another song on Face Value, “Behind the Lines.”
 I knew and loved it for decades as the irrepressibly funky R&B workout with Phil Collins nailing that disco-ish hi-hat plus finger snaps backbeat, with some explosive yet bouncy fills.

 Then I learned from a YouTube comment that it’s a remake of a Genesis song off their Duke albume.
 WTH??
-The original is pop-prog-rock: energetic yet lugubrious, keyboard-centric.
-Still great drumming.
+The original is pop-prog-rock: energetic yet lugubrious, and keyboard-centric.
+Still with great drumming.

 The fact that it’s THE SAME DRUMMER makes Phil Collins one of the all-time greats.
 The fills, the timing, the way in the instrumental bridge of the song he hits a drum just as he closes the hi-hat, they’re different in the two songs, and it’s all masterful.